Winnipeg Richardson International Airport: CentrePort Canada

 Richardson International Airport is included in a new 20000 acre dry port created by provincial legislation—CentrePort Canada Act, C.C.S.M. c.
 C44—that will offer investment opportunities for distribution centres, warehousing and manufacturing.
 CentrePort Canada will allow companies to take advantage of the cargo capabilities of Richardson International Airport, as well as serviced land, a mid-continent location and highway and rail transport.

-On April 14, 2009, Prime Minister Stephen Harper with Premier Gary Doer announced at James Richardson that both the Federal and Provincial governments will contribute towards a divided four-lane expressway called CentrePort Canada Way.
-It is now complete, and links Inkster Boulevard to the Perimeter Highway on the north side of the CP Rail Glenboro subdivision parallel to Saskatchewan Avenue to attract new transportation logistics associated development to the city area west and Rosser Municipality northwest of the airport.
+On April 14, 2009, Prime Minister Stephen Harper with Premier Gary Doer announced at James Richardson that both the federal and provincial governments would contribute towards a divided four-lane expressway called CentrePort Canada Way.
+It is now complete, and links the west end of Inkster Boulevard to the Perimeter Highway by a route north of (and roughly parallel to) the CP Rail Glenboro subdivision and Saskatchewan Avenue.
+Its purpose was to attract transportation logistics-associated development to the area west and northwest of the airport, in the city and in Rosser Municipality.